JayTwoLab/QSLogLib/README.md

 	unsigned short destPort = 5000;
 	addLoggingDevice(new UdpLogger(strDestAddress, destPort, new NullFormatter));

-	// The following line writes the message to int a = 10;
+	// The following line writes the message to UDP packet int a = 10;
 	double b = 15.3;
 	const char* c = "Success";